 The Dunwich Walk extends the Lookout Walk all the way into Dunwich itself.
 Read more ...

 Tours: If you can't decide what to do, let a professional operator like Straddie Kingfisher Tours do it for you.
 Straddie Kingfisher Tours is owned and operated by Straddie local and Dunwich Airfield hangar owner, David Thelander, known as Barefoot Dave to all those who travel with him.
 I have known Dave since he spotted my company car with my air charter company logos plastered all over it in the main street of Dunwich 20 years ago.
-He pulled me over and we had a long discussion about how my champagne breakfast charter flights could link up with his tours.
 Dave will pick you up at the airfield.
+Ph: 0409 123 586

 Airfield Accommodation: The airfield now no longer offers any caravan or camping accommodation like it used to.
 One caravan is available from time to time when the caretakers aren't living in it.